ctlab/mwcsr/README.md

 # mwcsr

-A package for solving maximum-weight connected subgraph (MWCS) problem and its variants.
+A package for solving maximum weight connected subgraph (MWCS) problem and its variants.

 Supported MWCS variants are: